cleavinger/monster_2021/README.md

    - Practice guitar amp
    - 12V Power Supply

 I already had all the hardware from other projects or broken items except for the fog machine.
-The way I built
+I decided to use a relay switch so I could plug in anything I wanted and mannage it more easily with a surge protector.

+For the fog machine I bought the cheapest one I could find that had a remote.
+I opened up the fog machine and the remote and saw that the remote was simply a switch to turn on the compressor.
+I didn't want to modify the remote by soldering or adjusting anything so I can use the fog machine for other things.
+I also wanted to make the arduino the controller so I could control everything through the program and one bluetooth connector.

 <img src="./images/inside2.jpg" height=250><img src="./images/inside3.jpg" height=250><img src="./images/back.jpg" height=250><br>

 [![Inside the box](http://img.youtube.com/vi/RGa3m-vAMS4/0.jpg)](https://youtu.be/RGa3m-vAMS4)